apache/incubator-myriad/docs/vagrant.md

 cd /vagrant
 ./setup-yarn-1.sh
 ```
 This will create a user hduser in group hadoop.
-Remeber the password that you provide for this user.
+Remember the password that you provide for this user.

 Now, do following:
 ```shell